apache/flink/docs/dev/table/sql.md

   </tbody>
 </table>

-For SQL queries on streaming tables, the `time_attr` argument of the group window function must be one of the `rowtime()` or `proctime()` time-indicators, which distinguish between event or processing time, respectively.
+For SQL queries on streaming tables, the `time_attr` argument of the group window function must refer to the virtual column that specifies the processing time or the event time.
 For SQL on batch tables, the `time_attr` argument of the group window function must be an attribute of type `TIMESTAMP`.

 #### Selecting Group Window Start and End Timestamps